It’s okay to ‘maim’ my ‘name’ for I’m an inconsequential ‘thing’

 What of Gandhara and that ancestral place we’ve forgotten?

-Of wealthy merchants and beautiful people, pure and caring
+Of wealthy merchants and beautiful people, pure and virtuous

-Giving their dues, their acts sketched on the minds of filial folk?
+Giving their dues, filial acts sketched on the minds of noble folk

 A blessing of sorts I guess, plucked from their decaying promenades

-Thousands of miles away from the land of the ‘Crescent’ and ‘corrupt men’
+Thousands of miles away from the land of the Crescent and ‘fat men’

-I can walk into any British library and see their faces as if they’d never left
+I can walk into any British library and see their faces, as if they never left

 In the dingy engine rooms, they shovelled coal and made passage here